sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 ## Taint analysis

 Taint analysis is the dynamic version of Data Flow Analysis.
-In Taint analysis, we track the values of variables that we want to *taint*, by maintaining a so-called `taint table`.
+In taint analysis, we track the values of variables that we want to *taint*, by maintaining a so-called `taint table`.
 For each tainted variable, we analyze how the value propagates throughout the codebase and affects other statements and variables.
 To enable tainting, ***code instrumentation*** is done by adding hooks to variables that are of interest. `Pin` is an instrumentation tool from Intel, which allows taint analysis of binaries.

 ## Dynamic validation